Godspower-Eze/deep-dive-on-lattice-based-cryptography/ntt.md

 What do you notice?

-The powers go cycles back to $1$ at the third power.
+The powers cycles back to $1$ at the third power.
 If we continued this cycle, you would notice that it doesn't just cycle back to $1$ at the third power but every power that's a multiple of $3$.
 I urge you to try this out.

 Let's try this again for another polynomial.